 - Audit trails create a complete history of who accessed, created, modified, or deleted each dictated note.
 For GDPR and NHS compliance, you must be able to prove that only authorised staff accessed patient data.
 Robust audit trails record the user ID, timestamp, action taken, and the record affected.

 - Access controls ensure that only authorised personnel can view or edit patient records.
-Role-based access control lets you define permissions by job function: receptionists might view appointment details but not full medical histories, whilst consultants access complete records for their own patients.
+Role-based access control lets you define permissions by job function: medical receptionists might view appointment details but not full medical histories, whilst consultants access complete records for their own patients.
 Two-factor authentication adds an extra security layer by requiring staff to verify their identity using a second device or code, making stolen passwords less dangerous.

 - Secure cloud infrastructure certified to ISO 27001 or similar standards demonstrates that the vendor follows internationally recognised best practices for information security management.
 Look for vendors who host data in UK or EU data centres to avoid complications with international data transfers post-Brexit.